 A potting mix for succulents is ideal, especially if augmented with some aggregate such as coarse sand or perlite.

-For the first 4 years, your Cissus quadrangularis will need be repotting annually.
+For the first 4 years, your Cissus quadrangularis will need to be repotted annually.

 Once it reaches its fifth year, you can cut back to repotting every 2 to 3 years.